Simple Local Computation Algorithms for the General Lovasz Local Lemma: Introduction

 \subsection{Related work in local computation algorithms}

 The original paper of Rubinfeld et al.~\cite{Ronitt} as well as the follow-up work of Alon et al.~\cite{alon2012space} provide LCAs for several problems, including applications of the LLL to $k$-SAT and hypergraph $2$-coloring.
 The LCAs for LLL applications given in these works, though, are based on the earlier constructive versions of the LLL by Beck~\cite{beck_lll} and by Alon~\cite{alon_lll}, thus requiring significantly stronger conditions than the (standard) LLL condition.
 Indeed, it was left as a major open question in~\cite{Ronitt} whether the Moser-Tardos algorithm can be used to design LCAs under the LLL condition.
+(Note also that, besides requiring stronger conditions, the algorithms of~\cite{beck_lll,alon_lll} are relatively involved compared to the Moser-Tardos algorithm.)
+We further discuss how our algorithm compares to the ones of~\cite{Ronitt,alon2012space} in Section~\ref{Applications_SAT}.

+Moreover, there is a recent line of research on LLL in the distributed $\mathsf{LOCAL}$ model~\cite{chang2018complexity,distributed, fischer2017sublogarithmic, ghaffari2018derandomizing} that often imply the existence of LCAs for various problems.
+However, these works also require stronger conditions than the standard LLL condition and the resulting LCAs are significantly more sophisticated than the algorithm we propose in this paper.